 Why did the Spanish walk across the peninsula?
 The shorelines of both rivers offered the same hunting and gathering habitats.
 The water in each river was brackish.
-Perhaps Paquiquino/Don Luis was looking for his home village, and realized after landing that he was on the wrong side of the peninsula.
-Perhaps Kiskiak was a rival of Paquiquino/Don Luis's home town, and he wanted to burden the rivals with the responsibility of feeding and caring for the Spanish-speaking immigrants.
+Perhaps Paquiquineo/Don Luis was looking for his home village, and realized after landing that he was on the wrong side of the peninsula.
+Perhaps Kiskiak was a rival of Paquiquineo/Don Luis's home town, and he wanted to burden the rivals with the responsibility of feeding and caring for the Spanish-speaking immigrants.

 Another possibility is that the foreign missionaries wanted to locate themselves as close as possible to the spiritual center of the Native Americans.